bryanmr/Steamy_Cats/README.md

 Requires jq, Steam, and other common utilities to be installed.
 This script assumes Steam is located in the ~/.steam/ folder and has not been setup with Flatpaks, yet.
 ## Installation
 Just download the Steamy_Cats script and run it.

+For more help, check out this [Steamy Cats article on Addictive Tips](https://www.addictivetips.com/ubuntu-linux-tips/categorize-steam-games-on-linux-with-steamycats/)
 ## Help Output
 ```
 Steamy Cats is a script to categorize and organize Steam games